YoustinaMitsho/Unity-Projects/Apocalypse Survival (2D)/README.md

 - **Dynamic Combat System**: Engage in intense firefights using a variety of weapons.
 - **Character Progression**: Level up your character to unlock new abilities and weapons.
 - **Immersive Storytelling**: Each level unfolds a part of the survival story that will keep you on the edge of your seat!

-## 📄 License

-This game is licensed under the MIT License.
-See the [LICENSE](https://github.com/YoustinaMitsho/Unity-Projects/blob/main/LICENSE.md) file for details.